Psychicbear/ChatAppClone/README.md

 ## Chat pagination (?)

 I struggled initially with the idea of how to properly load and present messages so that the latest messages were at the bottom of the view container, and users can scroll up to load new messages.
 I made the realistation however there it may be possible to use a pagination feature of the database or perhaps ORM, and base the chat loading off of scroll position.
 That is to say, loading the chat will load the first ~20 messages and then put the view container's scroll to the bottom of the view container.
 Then when the scroll reaches the top of the chat, the next "page" or rather the next ~20 messages will be loaded, resetting the scroll position to wherever it would need to be to view the newly loaded messages.
 There may be a variable or switch which determines whether or not all messages have been loaded, so that it does not make another request to the server to load nothing, and this can be determined by whether or not the ORM has reached the end of the pagination.

+## Async Message Request/Response

+When messages are sent to the socket.IO, they can be updated in the front-end as a message with the 'sending' css class.
+When the socket.IO receives the request and sends a response to all relevant users, a confirmation response should also be sent to the client which sent the message.
+When this client receives the comfirmation, it will remove the greying out of the message, showing that the message had successfully sent.
+If it doesn't receive a response in a set time, the message will gain the 'error' css class and display a retry and delete button. i believe there is an Async method to react rendering which will make this easier.

+## Suggested/Possible Future Features

+- Message search feature (Likely could utilise MongoDB message indexing features)